-The guidance officer is available to speak or meet with students and families at arranged times.
+Guidance officers are available to speak or meet with students and families at arranged times.
 Simply ring the school number and the office staff will direct you to the relevant guidance officer.
 Students are also free to make an appointment time.
-At Caboolture SHS, four guidance officers work across different year levels.

 Years 7 & 10: Lisa Blair